EvWilson/spelunk.nvim/README.md

 	-- See `layout.lua` for guidance on setting this up
 	---@type 'vertical' | 'horizontal' | LayoutProvider
 	orientation = 'vertical',
-	-- Enable to show mark index in status column enable_status_col_display = false,
+	-- Enable to show bookmark index in status column enable_status_col_display = false,
 	-- The character rendered before the currently selected bookmark in the UI cursor_character = '>',